integreat-io/integreat/README.md

 }
 ```

-In this case, the `articles` relationship on the `user` datatype may be fetched by
+In this case, the `articles` relationship on the `user` schema may be fetched by
 querying for all items of type `article`, where the `author` field equals the
 `id` of the `user` item in question.

 ### Authorization

-Set the `access` property to enforce permission checking on the datatype.
+Set the `access` property to enforce permission checking on the schema.
 This
-applies to any service that provides this datatype.
+applies to any service that provides this schema.

 The simplest access type `auth`, which means that anyone can do anything with
-the data of this datatype, as long as they are authenticated.
+the data of this schema, as long as they are authenticated.

-Example of a datatype with an access rule:
+Example of a schema with an access rule:
 ```javascript
 {
   id: 'entry',